plaidml/tpp-mlir/lib/TPP/GPU/README.md

 Experimental support for GPU code generation within TPP-MLIR.

 _Note: the GPU support is disabled by default.
-It is an opt-in feature which can be enabled with CMake flag `-DTPP_GPU=cuda|vulkan`._
+It is an opt-in feature which can be enabled with CMake flag `-DTPP_GPU=cuda`._

 ## LLVM with GPU support
 Build LLVM with GPU support: